 Want more blog readers?
 You need to spend more time learning how to write blog titles that’ll attract readers.

-Some newer bloggers think that blog post titles don’t really matter.
-They write a post, figure out something to call it and publish it.
-Same goes for the next post.
+Some newer bloggers think that blog post titles don’t matter.
+They write a post, figure out something to call it, and publish it.
+The same goes for the next post.

 And then they’re surprised when no one seems to be reading their blog…

 Your blog post titles (also called headlines) are crucial.
-They make a huge difference to how many readers you get through every single source of traffic: search engines, social media and email traffic in particular.
+They make a huge difference in how many readers you get through every traffic source: search engines, social media, and email traffic.

 If you don’t put any time and effort into writing your blog titles, then you might as well not put any time or effort into running your blog itself.
 Poor blog post titles will seriously hamper your chances of blogging success.

-The good news is that it’s not hard to come up with great blog titles.
-Plus, it’s easy to fix older titles that might not be quite working for you.
+The good news is that developing great blog titles is not hard.
+Plus, it’s easy to fix older titles that might not work for you.

 In this quick guide to blog titles, I’ll walk you through everything you need to know—covering what works, how to write a great blog title, and what to avoid at all costs.